http4k/http4k/pro/incubator/db/README.md

 This module provides a simple mechanism to introduce async processing for HTTP messages.

-The most usual use-case for this mechanism is the implementation of the [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern to prevent data inconsistencies and bugs when sending messages between services or external systems.
+The most common use-case for this mechanism is the implementation of the [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern to prevent data inconsistencies and bugs when sending messages between services or external systems.

 ## Getting started